From research to winemaking, Rachel Palmer has finally found the career that feels 'just right'

 Meet Scott Rennie, biology graduate and attorney at Schmidt & Yee, PC.

-Father of computational biology receives prestigious applied mathematics award
+Michael Waterman, 'father of computational biology,' receives prestigious award

 Genomics pioneer Dr. Michael Waterman (’64, ’66) has received the William Benter Prize in Applied Mathematics.
 Waterman, a distinguished College of Science alumnus, is widely regarded as a trailblazer in computational biology.
 His work in the 1980s formed one of the theoretical cornerstones for many DNA mapping and sequencing projects, including the Human Genome Project.